My mother, Anne Chamberlain, died on the morning of November 7th, at the age of 87.

 Although Anne spent much of my childhood dismissing what she called "popular music" as some kind of primitive and uninteresting slop, in relation to real, classical music, and although she frequently expressed her special contempt for people who picked up an instrument and just improvised on it, when her son stopped playing classical music and developed an interest in various crass forms of popular music, Anne was supportive.

-Although she couldn't be supportive as a parent in the way that every child craves -- to be listened to and respected -- Anne always strove to be supportive of her kids in other ways.
+Anne always strove to be supportive of her kids in the ways she could.
 When the public elementary school didn't seem to be good for her kids, she sought out a wonderful hippie private school for us.
 The first time I went into a real music studio to work with real musicians and record an album, Anne paid for the whole thing.
 When it became clear that public school was not the place we wanted to send our kids in Portland, Anne volunteered to help pay for us to send our kids to a Waldorf school.
 I could easily go on with more similar examples.

-One of the most valuable lessons I learned from growing up was that I never wanted to treat people the way my mother or my grandmother treated people.
+One of the most valuable lessons I learned from growing up was that I never wanted to treat people the way my mother or my grandmother or other people I knew like that treated people.
 When I walk into a store or a restaurant, I don't want people to be glad when that terrible customer finally leaves.
-And when I have children, I thought, I want to treat them like these fragile little people matter.
+And when I have children, I thought, I want to listen to them.

 The best book I eventually read about raising kids was titled Raising Our Children, Raising Ourselves by Naomi Aldort.
-One of the most interesting things about reading that book, from the title onwards, was how much I learned about the various bad ways to do parenting, with so many of the examples being so familiar to me, from my childhood with Anne.
-I strove never to be dismissive or insulting towards my kids or anyone else, since being raised on dismissive comments and put-downs myself.
-I wish I could say I have succeeded in this endeavor, but the programming learned from this kind of childhood has ways of manifesting itself again and again.
+One of the most interesting things about reading that book was how familiar so many of the examples of bad parenting were to me, from my childhood with Anne.
+I have striven never to be dismissive or insulting towards my kids or anyone else, since becoming a parent myself.
+I wish I could say I have entirely succeeded in this endeavor, but the programming learned from childhood has ways of manifesting itself again and again.

 When I was 18 or so, my parents got divorced.
-I had been encouraging my father to leave her for years, because it was obvious to me that no one deserved to be treated like this.
+For years I had been encouraging my father to get away from what I increasingly viewed as an abusive relationship, because it was obvious to me that no one deserved to be treated like this.
 I guess my hope was that he'd leave her, and take the kids with him.
-I hadn't really thought that part through, in retrospect, but I wanted him to be in the kind of relationship I thought he deserved.
-When he finally did leave her, it was under circumstances he hadn't planned on -- an affair exposed.
+I hadn't really thought that part through, in retrospect.
+When he finally did leave her, it wasn't really under his own steam, but due to circumstances he hadn't planned on -- an affair exposed.

 My hope for my dad to get into a good relationship happened, and he lived happily ever after (now aged 89, and no longer reading essays like this one, but still playing the piano beautifully).